-Wedding Games That #Slay
+Wedding Games That Are Super Fun

-There are so many ways you can do this one.
-Theme the crossword puzzle for each table (include hints and answers for the guests seated there).
+- Create a Custom Crossword Puzzle: Theme the crossword puzzle for each table (include hints and answers for the guests seated there).
 Theme the puzzle so that it’s all about you guys.
 Use pop culture themes (grunge bands from the ’90s, international capitals, US presidents, current events), make it about animals, or just do what you want.
 The more crossword puzzles you have the better, and invite your guests to partner up with someone they’ve never met to complete it.
 (There are a million free online resources for this, including crosswordlabs.com.)

-A scavenger hunt is a good way to get your guests up and moving without dancing.
+- Get to Know the Area by Way of a Scavenger Hunt: A scavenger hunt is a good way to get your guests up and moving without dancing.
 You can stay inside and explore the reception hall, or if your reception is near a park, forest, or otherwise appropriate spot (not, say, on a street jammed with local businesses that might not love having tons of wedding guests coming and going), take it outside.

-You might not have any kids at your reception, but it doesn’t mean you can’t be kids… at least, in spirit.
+- Childhood Games (Bubbles, Chalk, Badminton, Record Players): You might not have any kids at your reception, but it doesn’t mean you can’t be kids… at least, in spirit.
 If it makes sense for your space, why not move the reception outdoors and embrace some of the best parts of childhood?
 Bust out the bubbles, the rainbow chalk, and a few sets of badminton.
 If it feels right, set up a record player or two in strategic spots and let your guests choose their own tunes while they spot shapes in the clouds.

 Activities So Good You’ll Forget Dancing all together

-Brunch weddings that include colorful cocktails and sangria are fabulous (who doesn’t like mimosas?), but you know what is even more fabulous?
+- A Coffee Bar: Brunch weddings that include colorful cocktails and sangria are fabulous (who doesn’t like mimosas?), but you know what is even more fabulous?
 A coffee bar at your wedding, especially if you’re getting married at mid-morning.
 Coffee gets people chatting, chatting gets people feeling jovial, and jovial-but-not-drunk guests mean your wedding reception will be a hit.

-If you’re planning to host a reception well into the night, offer up blankets and a bonfire to your guests.
+- Snuggle up at a Bonfire: If you’re planning to host a reception well into the night, offer up blankets and a bonfire to your guests.
 There are few things more magical than cozying up under the stars, watching nature do its thing while a fire crackles.
 If you’re into music, you probably know someone who can bring along an acoustic guitar or a few drums.
 If you’d rather sit back and let the world make its own tunes (bullfrogs, am I right?), a few pairs of binoculars or even a telescope available might enhance the experience.

 - Small Weddings = A Dinner Party: One of my favorite types of receptions is the classic dinner party: long tables that can accommodate twenty people at a time, family style servings, and candles for ambiance.
 I recently shot a wedding for a couple who pulled this off perfectly.
 They held their reception (for roughly forty guests) in a back room at a local restaurant.
 No one danced, but everyone enjoyed four incredible courses, lots of wine, and by the end of the night everyone knew everyone quite well.

-One of the best ways to quietly opt out of dancing altogether is to never invite it.
+- A Break Between The Ceremony And Dinner: One of the best ways to quietly opt out of dancing altogether is to never invite it.
 Instead of feeling that you have to fill in every part of the day for your guests, give them a break.
 After the ceremony, take two or three hours off and meet everyone back up for dinner at a restaurant or pub that night.
 This is easiest if you’re having a small wedding (and therefore don’t have to coordinate with too many people).

-Ruling out dancing doesn’t mean you can’t have a band.
+- Have Live Music That Isn’t Exactly Dance-y: Ruling out dancing doesn’t mean you can’t have a band.
 You could consider hiring a local band that plays classic rock, classical music, or jazz.
 Sure you can dance to each of those, but if your wedding is outdoors and there’s plenty to drink, people will be just as inclined to sit back and just dig.